 Real Canadian turkeys always wear plaid!
 More story of Finances but not for Thanksgiving, soon!

-Another holiday Monday is upon us here in Canada, as we celebrate a bountiful harvest and give Thanks for all the good things in our lives.
-Thanksgiving holiday in Canada is the first Monday in October.
+Another holiday Monday is upon us here in Canada, as we celebrate a bountiful harvest and give thanks for all the good things in our lives.
+The Thanksgiving holiday in Canada is the first Monday in October.
 This is the harvest festival, thus American Thanksgiving is later, as their harvest is later.

 I am thankful for many things in my life, far too many (and mundane) to list here.